common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/kaka-central-kurdish/ReadMe.md

 - [Quartznet](https://arxiv.org/abs/1910.10261) network

-- Finetuned a [pretrained English model](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/stt_es_quartznet15x5) by Nvidia on CV11 Central Kurdish
+- Finetuned a [pretrained English Quartznet model](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/stt_es_quartznet15x5) by Nvidia on CV11 Central Kurdish

 - All validated.tsv files have been used. first 80% of files used for train and the remaining 20% for test.
 Download my splits from releases [here](https://github.com/dkakaie/our-voices-model-competition) or prepare yours.